talkable/talkable-docs/source/email_marketing_and_automation/ometria.rst

-.. _email_marketing_and_automation/klaviyo:
+.. _email_marketing_and_automation/ometria:
 .. include:: /partials/common.rst

 .. meta::
-  :description: With Klaviyo app clients can synchronize emails that Talkable collected.
+  :description: With Hubspot app clients can synchronize emails that Talkable collected.

-Klaviyo
+Ometria
 =======

 With ESP apps clients can synchronize emails that Talkable acquires with their ESP.
 Here are the conditions when Talkable acquires emails: